uberballo/MapGenerator/documentation/ProjectSpecification.md

 ## Time and space complexity
 The array where the maps are stored, have both time and space complexity of O(n), O(1) when accessing.
-Classic Perlin noise time complexity is O(2^n), while the OpenSimplex noise complexity is O(n^2), for n dimensions.
+Classic Perlin noise time complexity is O(2^n), while the OpenSimplex noise complexity is O(n^2), for n-dimensions.
+We're making maps from the top-down perspective, thus we're only using 2-dimensional maps.
 Space complexity for both is O(1).

 # Input and output
 ## Input